article background

 Comparing electricity plans

-The price difference between the cheapest and most expensive electricity deals can be significant, meaning you could be paying too much for power if you haven’t compared retailers in a while.
+The price difference between the cheapest and most expensive electricity deals can be significant, meaning you could be paying too much for power if you haven’t compared retailers and plans in the last 12 months.

 Shopping around and comparing electricity plans remains the best way to ensure you’re getting the best value for money.